 Archibong Eyo, better known by his nickname West by his study group, studies in the Social Services Degree Programme in Laurea University of Applied Sciences.
-He started his studies in the autumn of 2015 so he is currently on his second year of studies.
+He started his studies in the autumn of 2015.

 West has also worked as an afro-dance instructor for eight years and in this line of work, he has learned to work with different kinds of people; children, youngsters, adults and seniors.

 - For me it is important to make people happy and when they dance with me, I’m happy too, he explains.

 - The will to help people was also the reason why I wanted to study Social Services.
 Right now, when many refugees and immigrants have come to Finland, I wanted to find a way of touching people's lives.

 According to Archibong Eyo, especially tolerance and the ability to encounter different kinds of people are expected of those who work at Social Services.
 The sincere will to help in particular is also needed.

 - In my opinion, you can’t work on this field if you only think about money.
 You have to love this job and do it with all your heart, he describes.